 When Glossier finally launched in the UK in October 2017, I went straight on the website to get my fill of Boy Brow, Cloud Paint, Haloscope and all the other cult products I'd been pining for on the other side of the Atlantic for the previous three years.
 But was it worth the wait?

-A whole 18 months later, I can honestly say that there are now a huge amount of Glossier products with a permanent home in my beauty stash.
-And, with the number of products that I rotate in and out of my routine on a monthly basis due to my job, that's high praise indeed.
+A whole two and a half years later, I can honestly say that there is now a huge number of Glossier products with a permanent home in my beauty stash.
+And with the number of products that I rotate in and out of my routine on a monthly basis due to my job, that's high praise indeed.
 Of course, there are also some products that just haven't worked for me.
-So if you're thinking about shopping for Glossier but aren't sure where to start, here's my full breakdown of every single product in the Glossier range—and what I genuinely think.
+So if you're thinking about shopping for Glossier but aren't sure where to start, here's my full breakdown of Glossier's biggest hits—and what I genuinely think.
 Keep scrolling to find out more.

 It was love at first wash for me and this creamy gel cleanser.
 Thanks to its gentle consistency—no prizes for guessing it's kind of milky and kind of jelly-like in texture—I use it most evenings as my first cleanse.
 Applied to dry skin, it does a great job at dislodging makeup and grime without leaving your skin feeling stripped, thanks to its pH-balanced formula.
 If you're looking for a basic cleanser that gets the job done, then I think this is a great affordable option.
 I then follow with a second cleanser to target my specific complexion needs that day.
 Honestly, though, if you're only going to buy one skincare product from Glossier, make it this.

-A new launch from Glossier, Milky Oil is coined as the ultimate waterproof makeup remover by the brand.
+Milky Oil is coined as the ultimate waterproof makeup remover by the brand.
 First thing to note: The bottle is small.
 Just 100ml of product for £10, which might be something to consider if you use a dedicated makeup remover every day.
 For me, however, Milky Jelly Cleanser does a solid job at removing my makeup most days, so I tend only to reach for this after a night out when I'm wearing heavier eye makeup.
 Alyss, our social media editor, and I now swear by this stuff.
-In fact, Alyss claims it's the best makeup remover she's ever tried.
 Despite being named an oil, once you've given the bottle a good shake, it turns into a soft liquid that makes light work of lifting off makeup without leaving greasy residue behind.